newjersey/navigator.business.nj.gov/content/src/fundings/small-business-lease.md

   - All
 sector: []
 publishStageArchive: null
-sidebarCardBodyText: The Small Business Lease Grant supports the growth and success of small businesses and nonprofits by providing grant funding to cover a portion of lease payments for businesses and nonprofits leasing new or additional space.
+descriptionMd: The Small Business Lease Grant supports the growth and success of small businesses and nonprofits by providing grant funding to cover a portion of lease payments for businesses and nonprofits leasing new or additional space.